-AT&T sells products and services that make telecommuting possible, but does it let its employees telecommute.
-In 2010, the company started a work-from-home program for 12,000 of its employees, the answer is yes.
-While that is a large number, keep in mind it is only 5 percent of the workforce, though the company "has provided mobile and remote access technologies to more than 130,000 employees that allow them to work from a variety of locations."
+AT&T sells products and services that make telecommuting possible, and the company lets its employees telecommute.
+In 2010, the company started a work-from-home program for 12,000 of its employees.
+While that number appears to be large, it's actually only five percent of AT&T's overall workforce, despite the company saying that it "has provided mobile and remote access technologies to more than 130,000 employees that allow them to work from a variety of locations."

-Because the positions that allow telecommuting are across many divisions there pay varies with position.
-However, AT&T offers an array of benefits for full-time employees, which may include medical, dental and vision, 401(k), paid time off, tuition reimbursement, life insurance, discounts on AT&T products and services, flexible spending accounts, adoption assistance, leave of absence and more.
+The positions that allow telecommuting are across many divisions, and thus, pay varies with position.
+However, AT&T offers an array of benefits for full-time employees, which often includes medical, dental and vision, 401(k), paid time off, tuition reimbursement, life insurance, discounts on AT&T products and services, flexible spending accounts, adoption assistance, leave of absence, and many more.

 According to AT&T's official website, a 2010 survey of 11,000 employees revealed some surprising information about AT&T's telecommuters.
-For instance, 98 percent of supervisors agree that telecommuters are effective at communicating and meeting their goals, while 96 percent would say the same about collaborating and 97 percent agree that they can manage their time.
+For instance, 98 percent of supervisors agreed that telecommuters are effective at communicating and meeting their goals.
+Additionally, 96 percent would say the same about collaborating, and 97 percent agree that they can manage their time.
 This is good news when it comes to telecommuters, as there's support in the data.

-Finally, 94 percent of telecommuters acknowledged that the average of 54 minutes saved in commuting time was given back to the company as additional productive time.
+Finally, 94 percent of telecommuters acknowledged that the average 54 minutes saved (in commuting time) was ultimately given back to the company as additional productive time.